mahmoudessam700/mokawalat/README.md

   - Provide clear user feedback (success messages, error messages, alerts).
   - Design clear and organized data entry forms.

+### Phase 3: Core Modules Development

+**Objective:** Build the core sections of the application, ensuring efficiency and security using Node.js, Next.js, and Firebase.

+**Sub-tasks:**
+- **3.1.
+Set up the development environment:**
+  - Set up a new Next.js project.
+  - Initialize the Firebase SDK to connect to the database.
+  - Set up a Node.js backend environment if needed for complex functions beyond Firebase Functions.

 To get started, run the development server:

 ```bash